Aristomachus (Egypt)

-Aristomachus (Ἀριστόμαχος) was a Byzantine official in Egypt.
+Aristomachus (Ἀριστόμαχος) was an Egyptian Byzantine official in Egypt.
 He was active in the reigns of Tiberius II Constantine (r.
 574–582) and Maurice (r.
 582–602).
 He eventually rose to become prefect of Constantinople and "curator domus Augustae" (caretaker of the household of the Augusta), but later fell out of favor and ended his life in exile.
 The main source about him is John of Nikiû.

 Biography

-Aristomachus was a citizen of Nikiû.
-His father "prefect" Theodosius was from Absay.
+Aristomachus was a native Egyptian citizen of Nikiû, from where his father, 'prefect' Theodosius, also hailed.
 Theodosius reportedly advised the young Aristomachus to rest content with the wealth and rank available to him.
 But the young man was exceedingly ambitious.
 He reportedly established his own armed following.

 He seems to have held a military command in Egypt, though his rank is unspecified.
 He was presumably appointed by Tiberius II Constantine.
 John reports on his conduct: "He built vessels by means of which he could visit all the cities of Egypt with pleasure and delight.
 And so he became proud and forced all the military officers to be subject to the emperor; for he had received the command in the reign of the emperor Tiberius.
 And by reason of this command he became more and more presumptuous, and made all the troops submit to his orders, and led a fearless life.
 And he posted cavalry in the city of Nikiu without any authorization of the emperor.
 And all the troops under his command were without means, and he seized all the houses of those who were richer than he, and he esteemed them of no account.
 And when men of high or low degree came to him from the emperor, he let them remain at the door and did not admit them for a long time."

 But he is, sometime later, mentioned leading campaigns against the Nubians and the Moors.
 "And he vanquished the barbarians in the province of Nubia and Africa, who are named Mauritanians, and others named Marikos.
 He destroyed them and laid waste their country, and took their possessions as a booty and brought them all in chains by the river Gihon into the land of Egypt; for the engagement had taken place on the banks of the river."
 Gihon is an alternative name for the Blue Nile.

 It is unclear what John terms acting without authorization.
 A possible interpretation is that Aristomachus' proper position was in Upper Egypt, close to Nubia, perhaps as the military governor of Thebaid, but then the man attempted to illegally extend his authority.
 Nikiu laid out of his jurisdiction.
 Complaints about him reached eventually reached Tiberius.
 He sent Andreas (Andrew) to arrest Aristomachus.